birukbelihu/BirukBelihu/README.md

 ## 👋 Hey there, I'm Biruk Belihu

 Welcome to my GitHub Profile!
-I'm a **Programmer** passionate about building innovative solutions — from Android apps to practical Python tools and real-time Machine Learning systems.
+I'm a **Programmer** passionate about building innovative solution.

 🎯 I focus on:
 - 📱 Android app development